MLumme/15PuzzleSolver/15puzzlesolver/Docs/testing_documentation.md

 ### ZORShift

-Testing done for nextInt and nextLong by checking that average of 1e8 random numbers remains at the distance of MAXVAL*0.5, to very generously say that it's even sort of uniform, although it might ocassionally fail test if the die fall unfavorably. nextInt() tested with n=256 and n=300, testing that average is within 1 from the center of interval [0,n[, and none of the drawn values is outside of the interval.
+Most of the ZORShift-tests only test that constructors work and somthing is returned, as originally I'd attemted to test that averages remain toward the center of the interval, but this being a random number generator, ocassionally average would escape the limits and fail the test, so I removed them, as testing a RNG requires bit more involved testing than its very limited use affords it here.
+NextInt(n) tested with n=256 and n=300, testing that none of the drawn values is outside of the interval.

 UI
 --